If you let it, Love will show you who you really are.

 “My perfume.
 Are you wearing my perfume?”
 The singing group he was in marketed four perfumes for women.
 Each member had his own unique scent.

 Charlee forgot she’d spritzed some on this morning.
 “Oh, yes.
-Your brother gave it to me.”
+Patrick gave it to me.”
 She gave a little tug, but he hung on.

-“Pretty.”
-He shifted his gaze to the plumpness of one of her breasts, lifted by the press of her fist.
-Was there a lovelier shape in the world?
+“Nice.”
+He shifted his gaze to the plumpness of one of her breast, lifted by the press of her fist.
+Was there a sexier shape in the world?
 His finger twitched.
 He wanted to make contact and sculpt her at his whim, but settled instead for a brush on the wrist with his thumb.
 “I really think mine’s the best.”

 For one ridiculous second, Charlie almost responded to that droopy stare by dropping her hand that kept her covered.
-She honestly didn’t know what she would do if he pulled her closer.
+She honestly didn’t know what she’d do if he pulled her closer.
 She used disdain to get out of the moment.
 “You just love yourself, don’t you?”

 “On you, I do.”
 Michael said, letting his long fingers slide off her super-soft skin.

 Charlee felt that glide zap through her system.
 He had all the right moves.
 All the right words, especially the ones he’d just said.
 He was perfect for her, but he wasn’t hers.
 She needed to remember that Michael was a free spirit who didn’t belong to anyone.
-“Well,” she said, backing up, “I’m going to go dry my top and then go for my run.”
-She added a wide smile for effect.
-“See you.”
+“Well,” she said, retreating, “I’m going to go dry my top and then go for my run.
+Later.”

 Michael swung his feet to the floor, keeping the sheet covering his middle.
 “Of course, me.”

 Charlee counted his toes.
-The exercise kept her sane because she was even attracted to his big feet.
-“Well, sure.
-I guess,” she said and started backing up again.
+The exercise kept her sane because she was even attracted to them.
+“Um, okay.
+Sure.
+I guess.”
 Then her ego kicked in, and she flashed a challenging wink.
 “But I doubt you’ll be able to keep up with me.”

-Michael watched her turn and strut away, the velvety slope and arch of her back reminding him of some priceless art.
+Michael watched her strut away, the velvety slope and arch of her back reminding him of some priceless art.
 He was rock hard, and still, he laughed.
-“Jeee-suz,” he mumbled, leaning down on his thighs and scratching his head again.
+“Jeee-suz,” he mumbled, leaning down on his thighs and scratching his head.
+He was rock-hard, and still he laughed.
 Looking out the doorway, he called after her, “We’ll just have to see about that, babe.”